adunning/dissertation/5-reading-alexander.md

 - Petrus Blesensis, Responsio (223v–224)
 - Alexander Nequam, De vino (224v–232)

-Peter of Blois knew Alexander [; cited by @russell:1932alexander, p.
-263]
+Peter of Blois corresponded with Alexander, and there is a possibility that his letter 31 is addressed to him on this topic [@blois:1993later, pp. 159–60n].

 ### Other verses by Alexander Neckam